mfaizulfikri9/https-github.com-gabrielaalvescosta/README.md

 **A very simple 16-bit game made with Vanilla JavaScript, CSS and HTML.
 This was a first "term paper" of @resilia-br bootcamp.
 In this project was used a prompt to catch the player's answer through a function.**

+## UPDATE 1/17/2022
+This project has been updated and prompts windows has been removed.

 ## Challenge rules:
 - Each level must have a prompt window with at least 2 possibilities
 - Use Vanilla JavaScript and DOM to manipulate the page